mankinchi/wrkr-coding-challenge/README.md

 have to skip

 -   run out of time, write unit test for hooks (RTL has renderHook but no prior experience)
--   run out of time, test unhappy route for testing

 Usage